jokecamp/jokecamp.com/_posts/2014-03-08-guide-to-football-and-soccer-data-and-apis.markdown

 <a name="soccerama"></a>
 ####Soccerama.pro

-[soccerama.pro](https://soccerama.pro) Offer fast & reliable data feeds in JSON format.
-You can choose out of default plans but also are allowed to apply for a custom plan.
-Pricing of the default plans is between 15 to 125 euro's and is a monthly fee.
-This API support lazy loading meaning you pass parameters in your request to load relationships and nested relationships.
-This makes the API fast, accurate and reliable.
+[soccerama.pro](https://soccerama.pro) offers a JSON API.
+There are plans with prices ranging between 15 to 125 euro's per month.
+There is also an option for custom plans.
+This API support lazy loading, meaning you pass parameters in your request to load relationships and nested relationships.

-Registration to this API is free and every plans has a 14 day trial.
+Registration to this API is free and every plan has a 14 day trial.

 Some example endpoints are:

     https://api.soccerama.pro/v1/livescore?api_token=__YOURTOKEN__
     https://api.soccerama.pro/v1/competitions?api_token=__YOURTOKEN__
     https://api.soccerama.pro/v1/competitions/{id}?api_token=__YOURTOKEN__
     https://api.soccerama.pro/v1/matches/{id}?api_token=__YOURTOKEN__&include=hometeam,awayTeam,events
     https://api.soccerama.pro/v1/statistics/match/{id}?api_token=__YOURTOKEN__

-And example response might look like this
+And an example response looks like:

 ```json
 {
   "home": {